 The countries growing the largest amounts of GM plants are the USA and Brazil.
 Altogether, 25 countries grow genetically modified plants, mainly soya (77 percent), cotton, rapeseed and maize.

-Since April 2004 the European Union has required clear labeling on all such genetically modified foodstuffs and feeds.
-This labeling requirement does not, however, apply to animal products such as milk, meat and eggs from animals fed with GMOs, as it was assumed until recently that they were broken down in the animals' intestinal tract.
+Since April 2004 the European Union has required clear labelling on all such genetically modified foodstuffs and feeds.
+This labelling requirement does not, however, apply to animal products such as milk, meat and eggs from animals fed with GMOs, as it was assumed until recently that they were broken down in the animals' intestinal tract.
 Recent studies have shown that this is not 100% true.